Taylor Bridgens, Marine Monitoring Officer at DEFA, tells us about a natural phenomenon that happened this year in our waters:

 Monitoring:

-The Environmental Protection Unit collected samples from Douglas bay in July 2024, confirming a bloom of Noctiluca scintillans.
+DEFA’s Environmental Protection Unit (EPU) collected samples on 15/07/2024 from Douglas Bay, confirming the species as Noctiluca scintillans.

 In addition to monitoring bloom events, the Environmental Protection Unit conducts routine marine monitoring at the Cypris monitoring station, located roughly two nautical miles off the coast of Port Erin.
 This site is monitored biweekly (weather dependent) to collect phytoplankton, zooplankton, and nutrient samples, as well as collect data on various other parameters.
 Data collected from the Cypris monitoring station can be found on the Isle of Man Marine Monitoring webpage.